NicBonetto/rurl/README.md

 # rurl
-Fast URL parser written for JavaScript with love from Rust.
+Fast URL parser written for JavaScript with ♥ from Rust.